-These popular coins were struck using an alloy of 90% silver and 10% copper.
+These famous coins were struck using an alloy of 90% silver and 10% copper.
 Let’s jump into some numbers to find exactly how much silver these dimes contain.

 Every one of these coins weighs 2.5 grams or 0.088 troy ounces.
-So, the pure silver content in the aforementioned US dimes comes out to approximately 0.0723 troy ounces.
-This gives them a melt value of somewhere around $1.10 – $1.30 (USD), depending on the prices of silver at the time of course (current silver spot price: $14.53).
+So, the pure silver content in these mentioned US 90% silver dimes comes out to approximately 0.0723 troy ounces per coin.

 Mercury Dimes (1916 – 1945)

 The Mercury dimes’ name has an interesting story behind it.
-When these coins were first circulated, the designs on their obverses were mistakenly identified as a rendition of the Roman God, Mercury.
-However, Adolph A. Weinman, the designer had simply portrayed a Young Lady Liberty in the image.
+When these coins got first circulated, the designs on their obverses got mistakenly identified as a rendition of the Roman God, Mercury.
+However, Adolph A. Weinman, the designer had portrayed a Young Lady Liberty in the image.

 Nonetheless, due to this initial public misconception, the Mercury dime’s nickname stuck and is still addressed as such today.

-These dimes were produced until 1945.
+These dimes got produced until 1945.
 The treasury then stopped production – replacing it with a brand-new design to honor the recently-deceased United States President Franklin Roosevelt.